-- are pregnant or planning to become pregnant.
-It is not known if STIOLTO RESPIMAT can harm your unborn baby.
+- are pregnant or plan to become pregnant.
+It is not known if the medicines tiotropium or olodaterol in STIOLTO RESPIMAT can harm your unborn baby.

-- are breastfeeding.
-It is not known if STIOLTO RESPIMAT passes into your breast milk and if it can harm your baby.
+- are breastfeeding or plan to breastfeed.
+It is not known if the medicines tiotropium or olodaterol in STIOLTO RESPIMAT passes into your breast milk and if it can harm your baby.
 You and your healthcare provider should decide if you will take STIOLTO RESPIMAT while breastfeeding.